 - Add the oil.
 Once the oil is shimmering (about 1 minute), add the pork chops.
 Brown on each side for about 3 minutes per side.
 They should easily release once they're ready to be flipped.

 Bake the Dish

 - Set the pork chops aside and add the saurkraut to the hot dutch oven.
 With a wooden spoon, gently scrape the bottom to deglaze it.
-Add the potatoes and apples and then lay the pork chops on top.
+Add the onion, potatoes and apples and then lay the pork chops on top.
 Sprinkle the caraway seeds.

 - Cover and bake in the oven for one hour.
 Remove the dutch oven, allow to cool slightly, and serve!